 Active Release Technique or ART is the gold standard of soft tissue care.
 It is a movement based manual therapy technique.
-Injured muscles, ligament, fascia, tendons and nerves all respond extremely well with ART treatment.
-What separates ART treatment from conventional massage or muscle work, is the precise directed tension and the very specific movement to ensure the smooth movement of tissue.
+Injured muscles, ligaments, fascia, tendons and nerves all respond extremely well with ART treatment.
+What separates ART treatment from conventional massage or muscle work is the precise directed tension and the very specific movement to ensure the smooth movement of tissue.
 There are over 500 protocols for treating every muscle, tendon, ligament, fascia and nerve in the body.
 ART is so specific that it is the only soft tissue therapy that is patented.

 With ART, the whole structure can be treated instead of a particular section.
 It is the active motion of the muscle that allows the practitioner to break up the adhesions.
 An adhesion is fibrous tissue that develops from a small tear in the muscle, tendon or ligament.

 - Acute injury (trauma)